tomsabala/CGEO/README.md

 All the algorithms are implemented using c++.
 But a user can use this source code as a C++ extension for a Python program.

-All algorithms and classes are wrapperd with [pybind11](https://pybind11.readthedocs.io/en/stable/), and you can find multiple code-examples of python programs with the wrapped package via the following [link](https://github.com/tomsabala/CGEO/tree/main/examples/py_test).
+The source code is wrapperd with [pybind11](https://pybind11.readthedocs.io/en/stable/), and you can find multiple code-examples of python programs with the wrapped package via the following [link](https://github.com/tomsabala/CGEO/tree/main/examples/py_test).